 Do Replacement Windows And Patio Doors Really Pay For Themselves Over Time?

-Choosing well-built, energy-efficient vinyl windows and patio doors will lower overall home energy consumption.
+Choosing well-built, energy-efficient vinyl windows and patio doors will lower your overall home energy consumption.
 The savings on heating and cooling costs, combined with practically no maintenance costs, will allow for a gradual recoup of your investment.

 What Is Seal-Failure And How Can I Tell If My Window Has It?